 If the cashless exercise were treated as a realization event that does not qualify as a recapitalization, the cashless exercise could be treated in whole or in part as a taxable exchange in which gain or loss would be recognized by the U.S. Holder.
 Under this characterization, a portion of the Warrants to be exercised on a cashless basis would be deemed to have been surrendered in payment of the exercise price of the remaining portion of such warrants, which would be deemed to be exercised.
 In such a case, a U.S. Holder would effectively be deemed to have sold a number of Warrants having an aggregate value equal to the exercise price of the remaining Warrants deemed exercised.
-The U.S. Holder would recognize capital gain or loss in an amount generally equal to the difference between the value of the portion of the warrants deemed sold and its adjusted tax basis in such warrants (generally in the manner described in the section entitled "Gain or Loss on Sale or Other Taxable Exchange or Disposition of Class A Ordinary Shares and Warrants" above), and the U.S. Holder's tax basis in its Class A Ordinary Shares received would generally equal the sum of the U.S. Holder's tax basis in the remaining Warrants deemed exercise of such warrants.
-It is unclear whether a U.S. Holder's holding period for the Class A Ordinary Shares or on the date of exercise of the Warrants, but the holding period would not include the period during which the U.S. Holder held the Warrants.
+The U.S. Holder would recognize capital gain or loss in an amount generally equal to the difference between the value of the portion of the warrants deemed sold and its adjusted tax basis in such warrants (generally in the manner described in the section entitled "Gain or Loss on Sale or Other Taxable Exchange or Disposition of Class A Ordinary Shares and Warrants" above), and the U.S. Holder's tax basis in its Class A Ordinary Shares received would generally equal the sum of the U.S. Holder's tax basis in the remaining Warrants deemed exercised and the exercise price of such warrants.
+It is unclear whether a U.S. Holder's holding period for the Class A Ordinary Shares would commence on the date of exercise of the Warrants or on the date following the date of exercise of the Warrants, but the holding period would not include the period during which the U.S. Holder held the Warrants.